Alexey Dreev: Career

-While being a promising young chess talent, he was for a period coached by the world-class chess trainer Mark Dvoretsky.
+Dreev was coached for a period by chess trainer Mark Dvoretsky.

 Dreev was world under 16 champion in 1983 and 1984, and the European junior champion in 1988.
 In 1989 he became a grandmaster, won a strong tournament at Moscow (+5 =5 −1) and made his first appearance in the Russian Chess Championship.

 In the 1990–1993 world championship cycle he qualified for the Candidates Tournament at Manila 1990 Interzonal, but lost his 1991 round of sixteen match to Viswanathan Anand in Madras (+1 =5 −4).

 Then in the FIDE World Championship Tournaments, firstly at Groningen 1997, he reached the quarter-finals where he lost to Boris Gelfand.
 In the next four FIDE World Championship tournaments he was knocked out at the last sixteen stage: at Las Vegas 1999 by Michael Adams, at New Delhi 2000 to Veselin Topalov, at Moscow 2001 to Viswanathan Anand, and finally at Tripoli 2004 to Leinier Domínguez.

 During the 1990s, his best international tournament victories included the Biel Grandmaster Tournament (+5 =8 −0) and the Hoogovens tournament (+9 =4 −1), both in 1995; in the latter, Dreev beat Evgeny Bareev by 2.5-1.5 in the final.
 He also won at Reggio Emilia in 1995/96.

 In 2000 Dreev won the 1st European Blitz Chess Championship in Neum on tiebreak over Ivan Sokolov.

 He played in the prestigious 2002 match Russia versus Rest of the World and contributed a plus score, although the Russian team went on to lose the match.
 He was the winner at Dos Hermanas 2001 and at Esbjerg 2003.